 STUDY TEACHINGS

-Study, and follow instructions.
-Much of the time, we don't even notice the value of instruction (so not pay attention of give effort), and may forget as well.
+2. Study, and follow instructions.
+Many people don't even notice the value of instruction (so they don't pay attention or give effort).
 By studying a little daily, we may be reminded of that which we don't even realize we've overlooked.

 Tibetan monks chanting, 1